An intuitive way to understand the Gospel

 Now go the other way

-Look at your phone in your hand.
+Look at your phone.

 You know it’s made of materials.
 Those materials are made of elements.
 Those elements are made of atoms.
 Those atoms are made of fundamental particles arranged in different ways.